dbmi-bgm/granite/docs/callers.md

 ## Inheritance Mode Callers

 ### novoCaller
 novoCaller is a Bayesian calling algorithm for *de novo* mutations.
-The model uses read-level information both in pedigree (trio) and unrelated samples to rank and assign a probabilty to each call.
+The model uses read-level information both in pedigree (trio) and unrelated samples to rank and assign a probability to each call.
 The software represents an updated and improved implementation of the original algorithm described in [Mohanty et al. 2019](https://academic.oup.com/bioinformatics/advance-article/doi/10.1093/bioinformatics/bty749/5087716).

 #### Arguments
 ```text